HybrisMC/HybrProxy/README.md

 $ pnpm install
 ```

 You can now build the project, you will be able to use the exe file located in the `dist` folder.
-Or use the `npm start` command to directly run the compiled TypeScript
+Or use the `pnpm start` command to directly run the compiled TypeScript

 ```bash
 $ pnpm run build